 “Unique Selling Proposition (USP) or the unique benefit exhibited by a company, service, product or brand that enables it to stand out from competitors.”

 How do you position your business against competitors?
-Do you offer more customizability, lower prices, more responsive customer support?
-Do you offer an enterprise solution or a single-user focused application?
+Do you offer more customizability, lower prices, and more responsive customer support?
+Do you offer an enterprise solution or a single-user-focused application?

 Limit this section to one or two paragraphs and don’t get hung up on your company’s achievements.
 Instead, explain why you’re the best option.